top of page

 maple

-Canadian Medical Alliance for the Preservation of the Lower Extremity
+Medical Alliance for the Preservation of the Lower Extremity

-one study found skin changes developed in 84% of diabetic patients.
+Many diabetic patients develop abnormal changes in the skin.
+In fact, one study found skin changes developed in 84% of diabetic patients.

 Furqan S, Kamani L, Jabbar A. Skin manifestations in diabetes mellitus.
+J Ayub Med Coll Abbottabad.
+2014 Jan-Mar;26(1):46-8.

-Occasionally, as seen to the left, diabetic patients develop an increased in moisture content (maceration) through an increase in perspiration (hyperhidrosis).
+Occasionally, as seen to the right, diabetic patients develop an increased in moisture content (maceration) through an increase in perspiration (hyperhidrosis).
 This is amplified when the foot is kept in heavy socks and shoes for periods of time.

 High moisture content can weaken the skin and lead to ulceration and infection.